 Finally, it is important to avoid sharing passwords with anyone, even close friends, or family members.
 Sharing passwords can significantly increase the risk of unauthorized access and can also make it difficult to determine who is responsible for any security breaches.
 If you need to share access to an account, consider using a password manager that allows you to share access without sharing passwords.

 Social engineering is one of the best ways to gather information that may directly or indirectly lead to a person’s password.
-In 2015, Jimmy Kimmel had a segment focused on how easy it is to obtain a person’s password.
-Fast forward to 2023, and social engineering continues to thrive.
+Even in an evolving digital landscape, social engineering continues to thrive.
 Here are some tips to help you keep your password safe:

 - Don’t share your password – this is the best recommendation we can give.
 Social engineering exploits a person’s vulnerability to trust.
 There are instances when this is unavoidable, like a joint account with a partner, and this is understandable.
 For everything else, keep your password to yourself

 - Keep Social Media social – people believe that social media is their gateway to the world.
 A lot of people do not understand that it’s also a gateway to them, allowing the world insight to their personal lives.
-A lot of us have posted our birthdays, hobbies, passions, romance, and personal details that we think are invaluable.
 Remember that anything you post can lead to your password, so be mindful of what you post and use passwords that are far from any of your social media posts.

 - Enable Two Factor Authentication – this gives you an extra layer of security should anyone guess your password and attempt to access your account

 - Use Incognito/Private Browsers – when connecting to public hotspots, it is best to use Incognito or Private mode when browsing.
 Avoid accessing your bank accounts, work, or private files when connected to public Wi-fi.
-If you really have to, we recommend using a Virtual Private Network (VPN) to establish a private connection and protect you from digital snoops.
+If you really have to, we recommend using a Virtual Private Network (VPN) for better privacy.

 About IPV Network